Can the abuser have a gun?

 If you are not granted an order of protection, there are still some things you can do to stay safe.
 It is a good idea to contact one of the domestic violence victim agencies in your area to get help, support, and advice on how to stay safe.
 They can help you come up with a safety plan and help connect you with the resources you need.
 To find a shelter or an advocate at a local program, please visit our MT Advocates and Shelters page.
 You will also find information on safety planning on our Safety Planning page.

 You may also be able to reapply for an order of protection if a new incident of domestic abuse occurs after you are denied the order.

 What can I do if the abuser violates the order?

 If you believe that the abuser has violated the order of protection, you can call 911.
 If the police arrive and believe the abuser has violated the order, the abuser can be arrested.
-It can be against the law to violate any order of protection (temporary or permanent).
-When the police arrive, it may be a good idea to write down the name of the responding officer(s) and their badge numbers in case you want to follow up on your case.
+It can be against the law to violate a temporary or permanent order of protection.
+When the police arrive, it may be a good idea to write down the name of the responding officers and their badge numbers in case you want to follow up on your case.
 Make sure a police report is filled out, even if no arrest is made.
 If you have legal documentation of all violations of the order, it may help you have the order extended or modified in the future.